-Along with the scalene muscles holding R1–R2 (Figs. 3-10,11), the intercostal muscles elevate the ribs.
+Along with the scalene muscles holding R1–R2 (Figs. 3-10,11), the external, internal, innermost intercostal muscles elevate the ribs.
 The elevation of the ribs results in an enlarged thoracic cavity, which is for inhalation.
-The mechanism between the rib elevation and thoracic cavity enlargement can be explained by two movements.
+The mechanism between the rib elevation and the thoracic cavity enlargement can be explained by two movements.

 Fig. 5-2.
-Movement of thoracic wall for inhalation.
+Movements of thoracic wall for inhalation.